Meet Our Team

 Courtney King

-iilaapiikasiaani (Hello, my name is Courtney King.
-I am Peoria and Miami.
-I am descended from the Wea People).
-I am studying for a BS in Environmental Science at Haskell Indian Nations University.
-I am very excited to be a part of the Native Lands team as a Student Intern.
-Over the past few years, I have fallen in love with Kansas; prairie, wetland, and woodland ecosystems.
+Over the past few years, I have fallen in love with Kansas' prairie, wetland, and woodland ecosystems.
 I am working every day to establish a deeper connection with our plant relatives while continuing to learn the language of Mother Earth.
-I approach stewardship by intertwining Indigenous traditional ecological knowledge with western science to maintain a spiritual
+I approach stewardship by intertwining Indigenous traditional ecological knowledge with western science to maintain a spiritual relationship with our non-human relatives while understanding their intricate biological processes.

-I hope to return to peewaalia (Peoria) lands in Miami, Oklahoma, to holistically steward Mother Earth as my ancestors have for thousands of years. meetimankwiki kimehšoominaanaki (we follow our ancestors trail).
+I hope to return to peewaalia (Peoria) lands in Miami, Oklahoma, to holistically steward Mother Earth as my ancestors have for thousands of years. meetimankwiki kimehšoominaanaki (we follow our ancestors' trail).

 Board of Directors